jacksjw/config-swoop-zmk_ec/README.md

  * QWERTY base layout
  * Modified Miryoku layout
  * moved GUI key to lower row due to many false activations
  * Added a row of combos and hold/tap delays to make better use of the 36 key layout

+## Case
+The case is the designed to mount the keyboard with an integrated plate.
+It also has some notches to allow for the addition of a partial gasket on the lower case.
+However, I have not tried it out yet.

 ![keymap image](img/temper.svg)